jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 result in financial losses for OEMs as well as the entire supply chain.
 In the next two illustrations we will analyze two incidents that occurred in 2023 and suggest a financial impact model, based on publicly available information.
 The goal of this framework is to highlight the massive financial impact of cybersecurity risks.
-This analysis doesnt intend to be definitive, but rather a framework for estimating a range of potential financial risks.
+This analysis doesn’t intend to be definitive, but rather a framework for estimating a range of potential financial risks.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 18
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 Key Financial Implications of Automotive Cyber Threats Vehicle Safety,
 Operations,
 \& Recall
 Remote or local manipulations that can modify the normal behavior of a vehicle, endangering driver safety and leading to a recall.
 Cybersecurity vulnerabilities in a vehicle's software components may require manufacturers to issue recalls to update and